 When it comes to diversification, Loews definitely has the low-down.
 The holding company's main interest is insurance through publicly traded subsidiary CNA Financial, which offers commercial property/casualty coverage.
 Other wholly owned and partially owned holdings include hotels in the US and Canada through its Loews Hotels subsidiary.
-Its energy holdings include contract oil-drilling operator Diamond Offshore Drilling (which operates roughly 50 offshore oil rigs), interstate natural gas transmission pipeline systems operator Boardwalk Pipeline, and HighMount Exploration & Production (also natural gas).
+Its energy holdings include contract oil-drilling operator Diamond Offshore Drilling (which operates roughly 30 offshore oil rigs), and interstate natural gas transmission pipeline systems operator Boardwalk Pipeline.
 Loews is controlled and run by the Tisch family, including co-chairmen and cousins Andrew and Jonathan.

-Loews' flagship unit, CNA Financial, is the company's cash cow, accounting for nearly two-thirds of its annual revenue.
+Loews' flagship unit, CNA Financial, is the company's cash cow, accounting for more than two-thirds of its annual revenue.
 Rig operator Diamond Offshore Drilling represents about 20% of annual sales, while pipeline systems operator Boardwalk Pipeline accounts for most of the rest.
-Hotels contribute just 3% of annual sales.
+Hotels contribute just 5% of annual sales.

+CNA is organized into four business segments: Specialty (professional, financial, and specialty property/casualty products), Commercial (property/casualty coverage for businesses), International, and Other Non-Core (primarily run-off long-term care businesses).
 CNA's affiliates include The Continental Insurance Company and CNA Surety.
-While commercial insurance is generally stable stuff, CNA has faced the same downturn other big insurers have seen over the past couple of years.
+While commercial insurance is generally stable stuff, CNA has faced the same downturn other big insurers have seen over the past few years.
 With commercial lending still sluggish, businesses have less to insure and fewer workers to cover.